deltachat/securejoin/source/new.rst

 to establish trustable e2e-encrypted communication.
 In this section we describe protocols to securely setup a contact and to securely add a user to a group.

-Establishing a trustable e2e-encrypted communication channel is particularly difficult in group communications where more than two peers communicate with each other.
+Establishing trustable e2e-encrypted communication is particularly difficult in group communications where more than two peers communicate with each other.
-Existing messaging systems usually require peers to verify keys with every other peer to assert that they have a trustable e2e-encrypted channel.
+Existing messaging systems usually require peers to verify keys with every other peer to assert that they have guaranteed e2e-encryption.
-This is highly impractical.
+This is highly unpractical.
 First,
 the number of verifications that a single peer must perform becomes too costly even for small groups.